Battle of Baku: Prelude

 The Ottoman Islamic Army of the Caucasus was under the command of Nuri Pasha.
 It was formed in Ganja.
 It included the Ottoman 5th Caucasian and 15th divisions, and the Azerbaijani Muslim Corps under general Ali-Agha Shikhlinski.
 There were roughly 14,000 Ottoman troops with 500 cavalrymen and 40 pieces of artillery.
-30% of the newly formed army consisted of Ottoman soldiers, the rest being Azerbaijani forces and volunteers from Dagestan.
+30% of the newly formed army consisted of Ottoman soldiers, the rest being Azerbaijani forces and volunteers from the North Caucasus.